Lodges and Glamping

 Helpful Hints

-• Bring a battery-operated lantern for your stay at Eco Park Resort for additional lighting in the cabin and making after-dark runs to the potty.
+• Bring a battery-operated lantern for your stay at Eco Park Resort.
+This will provide additional lighting in the cabin and allow you to make after-dark trips to the potty.

 • Individual ground fires aren’t allowed at Eco Park Resort, though they light a fire pit that guests can enjoy.
 Remember the marshmallows!

-• Due to the remote location, Wi-Fi is not available at Eco Park Resort, though I had reliable cell service.
+• Due to its remote location, Eco Park Resort does not offer Wi-Fi, though I had reliable cell service.

-• Since the cabin is off-grid, no electrical outlets are available in the cabin.
-Remember to charge the phone before arriving.
+• Since the cabin is off-grid, there are no electrical outlets.
+Remember to charge your phone before arriving.

-• The cabins are heated though I didn’t turn of the heat for my stay.
+• The cabins are heated though I didn’t turn on the heat for my stay.

-• The hot water is on a timer and the bathrooms contain showers only.
-The doors lock and if you have little kids, I recommend staying with them.
+• The hot water is on a timer, and the bathrooms have showers only.
+The doors lock, and if you have little kids, I recommend staying with them.

 Guide to National Park Passes